-Section 24 of the CPC enables the High Court to transfer any Case, appeal or other proceedings from one civil court to another civil court in Same State for example Mohali to Ludhiana or Panipat to Panchkula.
+Section 24 of the CPC enables the High Court to transfer any Case, appeal or other proceedings from one civil court to another civil court in the Same State, for example, Mohali to Ludhiana or Panipat to Panchkula.
 This section also empowers the High Court to suo moto (on its own motion) withdraw any case from a subordinate Court and adjudicate on it or transfer it to another Court.

 Procedure to transfer the case from one district to another district –

-Hon’ble High court has power to transfer the case from one district to another district.
-For getting the transfer of jurisdiction from one district court to another you have to move transfer petition either in the State High Court if the transfer of the district court is within the same State in India or to the Supreme Court of India if the transfer of the district court in one State in India to another district court in another State in India.
+Hon’ble High court has the power to transfer the case from one district to another district.
+To get the transfer of jurisdiction from one district court to another you have to move transfer petition either in the State High Court if the transfer of the district court is within the same State in India or to the Supreme Court of India if the transfer of the district court in one State in India to another district court in another State in India.

 There has to be sufficient ground for the transfer that will satisfy the court to order the transfer of the case from one district to another.
 The grounds such as

-- Having being employed in one place from where getting regular leave for attending court dates can be difficult to procure in all occasions and that too for more than of day as few days travelling required for this purpose.
+- Having being employed in one place from where getting regular leave for attending court dates can be difficult to procure in all occasions and that too for more than of a day as few days traveling required for this purpose.

 - To attend aged parents suffering from illness and unable to accompany the wife to attend court case and having no other relative to accompany the wife for this court case attendance.

-- when the case are more than one between the parties then depend upon that who first file the case and who has file the case with bonafide intention.
+- When the case is between more than one the parties, then depend upon that who first file the case and who has filed the case with bonafide intention.

 In Kalpana Devi Prakash Thakar Vs Dev PrakashThakar, the Court disallowed the wife’s plea for transfer of the matrimonial proceedings from Mumbai. to Palanpur, Gujarat taking into account the following considerations:

 (i) The husband was a medical practitioner and his absence from Mumbai would cause inconvenience to his patients;